 McDonald Printing Group Pty Ltd

 93-99 Mort Street, Toowoomba 4350

-A concrete air raid shelter survives off Mort Street, Toowoomba, south of the former Castlemaine Perkins Limited brewery which is now a printing business.
+A concrete air raid shelter survives off Mort Street, Toowoomba, south of the former Bulimba Brewery which is now a printing business.
 An entrance towards the street has been bricked up, but the size and shape of the structure is typical of the public air raid shelters built in early 1942.
 Ventilation holes are still visible at intervals along the top of the wall facing the street.

 In the Protection of Persons and Property Order No.1, gazetted 23 December 1941, Queensland’s Premier William Forgan Smith, with powers conferred by Regulation 35a, ordered the Brisbane City Council to construct 200 public surface shelters in the city area (235 were built).
 Another 24 local governments in Queensland’s coastal areas were ordered to produce surface or trench shelters for the public (135 non-trench shelters were built).